 Class Participation (100 points): Participation is a crucial part of success in this class.
-Students will be expected to work in small groups and participate in group discussions, writing workshops, peer reviews, and other in-class activities.
+Students will be expected to work in small groups and participate in group discussions, writing workshops, peer reviews, and other in-class activities, as well as online discussion.
 Be prepared for unannounced quizzes or activities on the readings or classroom discussion.
 Students must be present for all in-class activities to receive credit for them.
 In-class work cannot be made up.
 Missing a peer review will result in a 10% deduction from the final grade of the essay.